Rahul-Raviprasad/Machine-Learning/README.md

 Tom Mitchell (1998): Well posed learning problem: A computer program is said to learn from experience E with respect to some task T and some performance measure P, if its performance on T, as measured by P, improves its experience E.

+## Supervised Learning

+Supervised learning is the machine learning task of inferring a function from labeled training data.
+The training data consist of a set of training examples.
+In supervised learning, each example is a pair consisting of an input object (typically a vector) and a desired output value (also called the supervisory signal).
+A supervised learning algorithm analyzes the training data and produces an inferred function, which can be used for mapping new examples.
+An optimal scenario will allow for the algorithm to correctly determine the class labels for unseen instances.
+This requires the learning algorithm to generalize from the training data to unseen situations in a "reasonable" way (see inductive bias).

+The parallel task in human and animal psychology is often referred to as concept learning.

 ## Some synonyms need to be explained

 Depending on the context, an independent variable is sometimes called a "predictor variable", "regressor", "controlled variable", "manipulated variable", "explanatory variable", "exposure variable" (see reliability theory), "risk factor" (see medical statistics), "feature" (in machine learning and pattern recognition) or "input variable."